-The bill creates an automatic sealing process for arrest records when no criminal charges are filed.
+The act creates an automatic sealing process for arrest records when no criminal charges are filed.
 For arrest records on or after January 1, 2022, the Colorado bureau of investigation (CBI) shall seal arrest records in its custody and control after a year has passed without the filing of criminal charges.
 For arrest records before January 1, 2022, CBI shall seal arrest records for:

-The bill creates a process for a person with multiple conviction records that are eligible for sealing due to an intervening conviction to petition the court in a civil proceeding to have the records sealed.
+The act creates a process for a person with multiple conviction records that are eligible for sealing due to an intervening conviction to petition the court in a civil proceeding to have the records sealed.
 The district attorney has an opportunity to object, and if the district attorney objects, the court sets the matter for hearing to determine whether to seal the records.

-After the administrator compiles the list, the administrator shall send the list to the Colorado bureau of investigation (bureau) for review and the bureau shall remove any convictions in which the identity of the defendant is unverifiable or convictions in the which defendant had another conviction during the waiting period.
+After the administrator compiles the list, the administrator shall send the list to the CBI for review and the bureau shall remove any convictions in which the identity of the defendant is unverifiable or convictions in which the defendant had another conviction during the waiting period.
 The bureau shall send its list to each district attorney in the state.
 The district attorney shall remove any convictions in which a condition of a plea was that the defendant agreed to not have the case sealed and convictions in which the defendant has pending criminal charges.
 Each district attorney shall send its amended list to the administrator.
 The administrator shall compile each of the lists into one list and sort the convictions by judicial district.

 The district attorney shall send the list to the chief judge for the judicial district and the courts of that judicial district shall enter sealing orders based on the list received.

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to this bill as enacted.)